Nostalgia has its rightful place at reunions, on anniversaries and within the pages of dusty photo albums; it has no place in the practice of history.

 Words have meaning.
 For me, I prefer to be sentimental about those prevailing efforts in our past that rejected in the face of determined, often violent opposition, the most abhorrent stains with which we must accept as our common past.
 Nostalgia was, in every case, one of the most effective tools used by those who maintained our most evil societal establishments; nostalgia remains just as dangerous today as it’s used by those wishing to guide us back where we cannot allow ourselves to return.

-7 thoughts on “Nostalgia – History’s Greatest Nemisis”
+7 responses to “Nostalgia – History’s Greatest Nemisis”

 There are 100 opinions afterward as to what happened and why the batter didn’t swing.
 As time goes on, the at bat becomes legendary.